-Small business owners seem to have a “hate hate” relationship with Google Ads.
+Small business owners seem to have a “hate-hate” relationship with Google Ads.
 Many have tried, and while a few have succeeded, many (if not most) have failed.
-You don’t know how the platform works, you’re afraid of wasting your money (if you haven’t wasted it already), and you’re strapped for time.
+You don’t know how the platform works, you’re afraid of wasting your money (if you haven’t already), and you’re strapped for time.

 You might see where I’m going here… when we audited the account, all we found was that despite him having keywords like “oral irrigation” and other related terms in his account, what he was really showing for once we dug into the search terms were all highly inappropriate.
-Let’s call them “not HR friendly” terms.
-He burned tens of thousands of dollars — for months, almost his entire account’s spend was on these terms.
+Let’s call them “not HR-friendly” terms.
+For months, he burned tens of thousands of dollars — almost his entire account’s spend was on these terms.

-Even I, for the sake of experiment, let Google’s own team manage Digital Position’s Google Ads account just to see what happens.
-After all, Google should be the best at managing their own platform, right?
+For the sake of experimentation, I let Google’s team manage Digital Position’s Google Ads account to see what happens.
+After all, Google should be the best at managing its own platform, right?

-Google Ads do work when managed properly, but they can waste thousands quickly when mismanaged.
+Google Ads work when appropriately managed, but they can waste thousands quickly when mismanaged.

 So, provided you’ve got the right partner (we hope you choose us 😉), how much does Google Ads for a small business tend to run?
-I’ll help guide you through the evaluation process and some “back of the napkin” math to help you find out what it will cost for your business.
+I’ll help guide you through the evaluation process and some “back of the napkin” math to help you determine what your business will cost.
 First, we need to determine if this is right for you.

 What You Need to Know Before Spending